Would you like to explore how to manage your mental wellbeing and strengthen your resilience?

 Imagine how your animal would feel in its new, hostile environment.
 How would it feel after a day; a week; a month; a year?

-What I would like you to do next is to use your imagination a little more.
-Imagine that you have the ability to intervene and support your animal.
+Now imagine that you have the ability to intervene and support your animal.
 You have the creative power to evolve your animal in any way you like to support it in its changed home.
-You can alter its physical appearance, its biology, its bodily chemistry and its capabilities in any creative way you like - to help it adapt to this different environment.
+You can alter its physical appearance; its biology, its bodily chemistry and its capabilities in any creative way you like - to help it adapt to this different environment.

 For Trevor we could perhaps choose to support him by giving him a thicker coat, layers of fat, more claw like hands to catch food to eat and so on.